sdepold/javascript-basics/testing/02-dependency-injection/README.md

-# JavaScript Basic 02 | Dependency Injection
+# Testing 02 | Dependency Injection

 In this second lesson we are going to write a module that calculates a sequence of numbers.